 Headphones · Side-by-side

-HIFIMAN Sundara scores 0.4 higher AND costs $200 less - a no-brainer on the data alone.
+The HIFIMAN Sundara scores 0.4 higher and costs $200 less - on the data, it just wins.

 HIFIMAN